Which reporting model for a PES monitoring committee?

 Which reporting model should be used to monitor an EMP?

-To help human resources establish a PES follow-up committee report, you will find here a ready-made template around which you can build and adapt your own committee follow-up report.
+To help human resources to establish a reporting of a follow-up committee of a PSE, you will find here a ready-made template around which you will be able to build and adapt your own report of follow-up committee.

 • Preamble